denpamusic/PyPlumIO/docs/source/reading.rst

 Regulator Data
 --------------
-Regulator Data messages are broadcasted by the ecoMAX controller once per second and allow access to some device-specific information that isn't available elsewhere.
+Regulator Data message is broadcasted by the ecoMAX controller once per second and allows access to some device-specific information that isn't available elsewhere.

 .. note::